Skip to content

 Monitoring will be required for any individual who could potentially receive a dose in excess of 10% of the annual occupational dose limits listed above.
 Additionally, any individuals who must hold patients or image receptors during radiographs must be monitored for occupational radiation exposure.

-Any individual monitoring device used for monitoring the dose to the whole body shall be worn at the unshielded location of the whole body likely to receive the highest exposure.
+Any individual monitoring device used for monitoring the dose to the whole body must be worn at the unshielded location of the whole body likely to receive the highest exposure.
 When a protective apron is worn, the location of the individual monitoring device is typically at the neck (collar).
-Any individual monitoring device used for monitoring the dose to an extremity shall be worn on the hand likely to receive the highest exposure.
+Any individual monitoring device used for monitoring the dose to an extremity must be worn on the hand likely to receive the highest exposure.

 II.
 Guidelines for Prescribing Dental Radiographs